What Is Data Security?

 NordPass Business is purpose-built to improve organizational security and take a load off employees when creating and remembering passwords.
 Keep all your business passwords, credit cards, and other sensitive information in a single encrypted vault and securely access it whenever you need.
 Thanks to company-wide settings present in NordPass Business, you can set password policies across your organization.
 And with the help of the Admin Panel, access management is easier than ever.

-Because NordPass Business is certified according to ISO/IEC 27001:2017 and SOC 2 Type 1 regulatory standards, it can be a critical security tool for companies trying to meet GDPR and HIPAA compliance standards.
+NordPass Business is ISO/IEC 27001:2017 certified and has received the SOC 2 Type 2 attestation, making it a critical security tool for companies striving to meet GDPR and HIPAA compliance standards.

 Try NordPass Business with the 14-day free trial and enjoy improved productivity and security within your organization.